 Good quality power supplies allow voltage variation to compensate for cable losses or high voltage that can reach the camera

-A good CCTV camera can work with 10% variation in power, so we can use a potentiometer like the one shown in the picture to vary the voltage for more or less voltage.
+A good CCTV camera can work with a 10% variation in power, so we can use a potentiometer like the one shown in the picture to vary the voltage for more or less voltage.

-With a variation of 10% down, we have the voltage at 10.8V and with variation of 10% up we have the voltage at 13.2V.
+With a variation of 10% down, we have the voltage at 10.8V and with a variation of 10% up we have the voltage at 13.2V.
 Both are enough.

-Now you have enough information to choose the correct power supply for your CCTV cameras, it's just a question of do some basic math to calculate the voltage and current necessary to your cameras.
+Now you have enough information to choose the correct power supply for your CCTV cameras, it's just a question of doing some basic math to calculate the voltage and current necessary to your cameras.

 You also need to choose the correct coaxial cable for the installation, so I highly recommend you to read the article Best coaxial cable for CCTV.

 If you want to become a professional CCTV installer or designer, take a look at the material available in the blog.
 Just click the links below:

 Claudemir Martins is a former Samsung Engineer with 15+ experience in the surveillance industry.
 He has been traveling around 17 different countries to teach people how to design, and install CCTV systems.